BITS-Periodical-Society/freelunch/CONTRIBUTING.md

  ### Submitting a Fix
 If you are not sure what you are doing or if you need to discuss a change with the mentors make a pull request instead of committing directly.
 Pull requests are the best way to propose changes to the codebase and discuss it with other developers.
+**Kindly note that all pull requests must be directed to the development branch only unless instructed otherwise.**
 All kinds of pull requests are welcome, so don't hesitate and go ahead.
 You can initiate a pull request [here](https://github.com/BITS-Periodical-Society/freelunch/pulls).